 Impossible question guys!
 I was raised with a wide range of music so I developed a wide taste.
-I tend to have a slight preference to female vocalists like Sia.
-But I also like the edgy gituars played by Muse.
+I tend to have a slight preference for female vocalists like Sia.
+But I also like the edgy guitars played by Muse.
 And put on any song from the Spice Girls if you like to see me dance crazy.

 14. What are your hobbies?

-Thrifting, doing DIY’s, play tennis, watch movies/documentary’s and organising.
+Thrifting, doing DIY’s, play tennis, watch movies/documentaries and organizing.